11 Ways to Detect AI Writing Without Technology

 Part of the reason AI writing is so emotionless is that its cliché use is, well, on steroids.

 Take the skateboarding example in the previous entry.
-Even in the short sample, we see lines such as “the wind rushing through my hair, and the freedom to explore the world on four wheels.”
+Even in the short sample, we see lines such as “feeling the wind against my face, and carving out a world that belonged entirely to me.”
 Students, regardless of their writing abilities, always have more original thoughts and ways of seeing the world than that.
-If a student actually wrote something like that, we’d encourage them to be more authentic and truly descriptive.
+If a student actually wrote something such as that, we’d encourage them to be more authentic and truly descriptive.

 Of course, with more prompt adjustments, ChatGPT and other AI’s tools can do better, but the students using AI for assignments rarely put in this extra time.